coastalwhite/intro-power-analysis/src/assignment.md

 ## Grading / What will be looked at

-There are a few important topics to which is going to be payed attention whilst grading.
+There are a few important topics to which is going to be paid attention whilst grading.

 ### Complexity and creativity of method